 Grout & Co was the largest manufacturer of crepe in Britain.

-Joseph Grout began to manufacture “Norwich crepe”, a lower cost imitation of French crepe, at Patteson’s Yard, Magdalen Street, Norwich, from 1806.
+Joseph Grout became a saddle and harness maker.
+He began to manufacture “Norwich crepe”, a lower cost imitation of French crepe, at Patteson’s Yard, Magdalen Street, Norwich, from 1806.

 Grout was the first person in Britain to produce crepe.
 He was soon joined in partnership by his brother George Grout (1781 – 1860).